sabrinakreyzerman-k/Gender_in_Australian_Elections/README.md

 # Do party gender quotas increase the election of female MPs to parliament?
 An analysis of the correlation between intra-party gender quotas and electoral results in Australia
 ## Abstract
-This paper explores the effectiveness of party gender quotas in addressing theunderrepresentation of women in parliament.
-With Australia as a case study,I particularly look into the Australian Labor Party and the Liberal Party ofAustralia, and their respective attitudes towards gender quotas and female politicalrepresentation.
-This paper finds some evidence to support that party gender quotascan increase the election of female MPs to parliament.
-However, other factors maycontribute to the number of female party members nominated as candidates and in which divisions.
+This paper explores the effectiveness of party gender quotas in addressing the underrepresentation of women in parliament.
+With Australia as a case study, I particularly look into the Australian Labor Party and the Liberal Party of Australia, and their respective attitudes towards gender quotas and female political representation.
+This paper finds some evidence to support that party gender quotas can increase the election of female MPs to parliament.
+However, other factors may contribute to the number of female party members nominated as candidates and in which divisions.
 ## Repository Contents
 This repository is structured as follows:
 * `Data` contains the raw and clean datasets used in developing this paper;